Healthy Environments Across Generations: What We Learned and What Comes Next

-On June 7-8, 2012 over a hundred and fifty participants gathered at the New York Academy of Medicine (NYAM) for the Healthy Environments Across Generations meeting which focused on the impacts that multiple, interacting environments can have on health (including the socioeconomic, chemical, food, built, natural, and psychosocial environments) as well as intergenerational and creative approaches to improve public and planetary health.
+On June 7-8, 2012, over a hundred and fifty participants gathered at the New York Academy of Medicine (NYAM) for the Healthy Environments Across Generations meeting focused on the impacts that multiple, interacting environments can have on health (including the socioeconomic, chemical, food, built, natural and psychosocial environments) as well as intergenerational and creative approaches to improve public and planetary health.
 CHE partnered with NYAM, AARP, the US EPA, The Intergenerational School, WE ACT for Environmental Justice, The Whole Child Center, and Grey is Green, along with over 60 co-sponsors, to put on this event.
 The absence of PowerPoint, the presence of cross-disciplinary conversational formats, the integration of the arts and music, and the amplification of our collective experience through social media, sketches and videography generated a range of creative ideas and collaborative opportunities that are now beginning to be molded into concrete actions.
 This CHE partner call featured several of the “content framers” who attended the event at NYAM.
 They spoke to what they learned and what they are doing (and intend to do) differently in order to make real the vision and values articulated at this meeting.

-Harry R. Moody, PhD, Director of Academic Affairs for AARP.
+Harry R. Moody, PhD, director of Academic Affairs for AARP.
 Dr. Moody is known nationally for his work in older adult education and recently stepped down as Chairman of the Board of Elderhostel.
 He has also been active in the field of biomedical ethics and holds appointment as an Adjunct Associate of the Hastings Center.
 Dr. Moody is the author of over 100 scholarly articles and book chapters, as well as a number of books including: Abundance of Life: Human Development Policies for an Aging Society (Columbia University Press, 1988); Ethics in an Aging Society (Johns Hopkins University Press, 1992); and Aging: Concepts and Controversies, a gerontology textbook now in its 3rd edition.
 His most recent book, The Five Stages of the Soul, was published by Doubleday Anchor Books (1997) and has been translated into seven languages worldwide.

 Lawrence Rosen, MD, The Whole Child Center.
 Dr. Rosen is a board-certified general pediatrician committed to family-centered, holistic child health care.
 He founded one of the country's first "green" pediatric practices, The Whole Child Center, in Oradell, NJ, and consults at the Joseph M. Sanzari Children's Hospital at Hackensack University Medical Center, serving as Medical Advisor to the Deirdre Imus Environmental Health Center.